-Compensation Element Annual Cash Retainer (\$) (1)
+Compensation Element Annual Cash Retainer (\$)(1)

 Annual Retainer 30,000

 Non-Executive Chairperson Retainer 20,000

 Committee Chair Retainer Audit 25,000

 Compensation 15,000

 Nominating and Corporate Governance 10,000

 Non-Chair Committee Retainer Audit 10,000

 Compensation 7,500

 Nominating and Corporate Governance 4,000

-1) If the relevant director elects to be paid in fully vested shares of our common stock, the number of shares granted to each such director will be based on the volume-weighted average trading price ("VWAP") of our common stock on the Nasdaq for the 30 trading days immediately prior to the grant date.
+(1) If the relevant director elects to be paid in fully vested shares of our common stock, the number of shares granted to each such director will be based on the volume-weighted average trading price ("VWAP") of our common stock on the Nasdaq for the 30 trading days immediately prior to the grant date.

-The above fees became effective at our 2022 annual meeting of stockholders following consultation with Frederic W. Cook & Co., Inc., our independent compensation consultant ("FW Cook").
+The above fees became effective at our 2022 annual meeting of stockholders following consultation with Frederic W. Cook & Co., Inc., our former independent compensation consultant ("FW Cook").
+In June 2023, the compensation committee engaged Semler Brossy Consulting Group, LLC ("Semler Brossy") as its new independent compensation consultant.
 Please see the section below titled "Changes in Director Compensation."